- 13 Ways to Pay Off Student Loans Faster

 Does the purchase you are looking to make really constitute an emergency?

 An acquaintance of mine once took out an emergency loan to make a small down payment on a car.
-The only problem was that not only was the car not a necessity, but she already had a car that was only a few years old.
+The only problem was that the car not a necessity: she already had a car that was only a few years old.
 She just wanted to ride in style.
-It ultimately ended up costing her way more than she’d bargained for, as she graduated with a number of “emergency loans” under her belt and struggled to find decent employment for almost a year.
+It ultimately ended up costing her way more than she’d bargained for when she graduated with a number of “emergency loans” under her belt and struggled to find decent employment for almost a year.